pivotal/docs-tap/getting-started.md

 1. Follow these steps to create an application workload that automatically claims and binds to the RabbitMQ instance:

-    >**Important:** Ensure your namespace is set up to use installed Tanzu Application Platform packages so that Services Toolkit can create application workloads successfully.
+    >**Important:** Ensure your namespace can use the installed Tanzu Application Platform packages so that Services Toolkit can create application workloads.
     For more information, see [Set Up Developer Namespaces to Use Installed Packages](install-components.md#setup).

     1. Obtain a service reference by running: